Stay Puft Marshmallow Man: Concept and debut

-Dan Aykroyd conceived the Stay-Puft Marshmallow Man for his initial script for Ghostbusters the movie.
+Dan Aykroyd conceived the Stay-Puft Marshmallow Man for his initial script for Ghostbusters.
 He created the character to show that "it seems harmless and puffy and cute—but given the right circumstances, everything can be turned black and become evil".
 Stay-Puft was only one of many large-scale monsters in this early draft of the script, but after Aykroyd worked with co-writer Harold Ramis and director Ivan Reitman, the team scaled back the intended sequence until only Stay-Puft remained out of the original large-scale monsters.

 The likeness of Stay-Puft was inspired by Peter O'Boyle, a security guard at Columbia Pictures whom Reitman met while filming his previous movie, Spacehunter: Adventures in the Forbidden Zone (1983).
 According to Sam Delaney of The Guardian, "Stay-Puft's familiar mascot combined elements of real-life brand ambassadors the Pillsbury Doughboy and Bibendum (a.k.a. the Michelin Tire Man)."

 Stay-Puft is seen only briefly in the movie.
 He is "conjured up" as a new form for the Sumerian god Gozer, who previously arrives atop an apartment building at 55 Central Park West in New York City in the form of an androgynous woman with metallic skin and blood red eyes.
-After a quick battle with the Ghostbusters, Gozer vanishes and in its disembodied voice demands the Ghostbusters, "Choose the form of The Destructor" – whatever they think of will be the form It will assume to destroy their world.
+After a quick battle with the Ghostbusters, Gozer vanishes and in its disembodied voice demands the Ghostbusters, "Choose the form of the Destructor" – whatever they think of will be the form it will assume to destroy their world.
+The other three Ghostbusters proceed to think of nothing at all in an attempt to deny Gozer this wish.
 Ray Stantz (Aykroyd) instead makes the decision to think of this marshmallow mascot when the Ghostbusters are given a choice as to which physical form Gozer will destroy the world in.

 As he explains, "It just popped in there", and that he "tried to think of the most harmless thing", describing Mr. Stay-Puft as "something that could never possibly destroy us".
-Moments later, just then a giant Stay-Puft Marshmallow Man is seen walking towards the apartment building.
+Moments later, a giant Stay-Puft Marshmallow Man is seen walking towards the apartment building.
 The Ghostbusters shoot at Stay-Puft with their proton packs, setting him on fire, but do not succeed in stopping his advance.
 They then get the idea of shooting at the portal through which the god emerged, by crossing the streams of all four of their packs.
 The plan triggers an explosion that destroys the gate and Stay-Puft, reducing the latter into molten marshmallow cream that rains down onto the roof of the skyscraper and bystanders on the street below.

 The character is also briefly visible in an ad on the side of a building (a matte painting) during the scene where the Ghostbusters headquarters roof explodes.
 During the egg frying scene in Dana's apartment, a bag of Stay-Puft marshmallows can be seen.